weeboo1/Portfolio/Password_Manager/README.md

 - Generate strong random passwords on the fly

 # Encryption:
-Passwords are encrypted using a basic XOR cipher with a repeated key based on your master password.
+Passwords are encrypted using a basic cipher with a repeated key based on your master password.
 The same method is used for both encryption and decryption.

 # Technologies:
 - Language: C++